 We interviewed the representatives at Anticom for an inside-look at their new movement.
-Anticom is an organization inspired by the banditry of the left during “peaceful” protests, also known by the more intelligent as anti free-speech riots.
+Anticom is an organization inspired by the banditry of the left during “peaceful” protests, also known as anti free-speech riots.

 However, they do intend to remain peaceful if the organized event also remains peaceful.
 Anticom structure requires no interference unless it is in protection against “violent acts against life or property”.

-Anticom is a abbreviation for “Anti-Communist”.
-This phrase is a play on antifa, which are “anti-fascists”.
-As we have seen, many of the worst criminal elements during these riots call themselves antifa.
+Anticom is an abbreviation for “Anti-Communist”.
+This phrase is a play on Antifa, which are “anti-fascists”.
+As we have seen, many of the worst criminal elements during these riots call themselves Antifa.
 It’s only fair that a new counter-culture movement springs up to combat against them.

 We got an inside look at the organization through an interview.
 Below are the unedited responses by the representatives at Anticom.

 How did Anticom begin?

 Anticom began on 4chan’s /pol/ board in early February.
 Many users of the site, including myself, were concerned with the levels of violence being employed by the radical left in recent weeks.
 Given that no-one was supplying the visible demand for a right-wing counter-antifa, I posted a general thread on the subject to gauge the boards’ overall response to the idea.

 Given the enthusiasm which the aforementioned post garnered, I created a second thread, and included a Discord server where we could more easily coordinate.
 Shortly thereafter, the name Anticom was agreed upon, the Twitter was set up, and our members got to work.

 What were the founding reasons on why you felt the desire to bring about this organization?